JaneliaSciComp/hortacloud-website/content/docs/user_manual/reference.md

 | radius | floating point radius of the previous segment |
 | parent | id value of the parent for the current point; a root point has parent = -1 |

+Notes:
+- two fields are non-critical for rendering the basic neuron skeleton:
+    + the `type` field describes but does not affect connectivity and can usually be ignored
+    + the `radius` field does not affect connectivity; it's only necessary if you are rendering neuron volumes (skeletons with width)
+- a node's `id` must appear in the `id` column before it appears as a `parent`; that is, child nodes must appear lower in the list than parent nodes

 #### Janelia-specific details

-- Only types 5 and 6 are marked by Horta, as they are the only types that can be inferred from geometry at export time.
-All other points are marked as type 0.
-On import, the type column is ignored.
+- Only nodes with `type` 5 and 6 are marked by Horta, as they are the only types that can be inferred from geometry at export time.
+All other points are marked as `type` 0.
+On import, the `type` column is ignored.
-- Coordinates and radii are in microns.
+- Coordinates and radii are assumed to be in microns.
 - A few headers are used by Horta:
-  + `ORIGINAL_SOURCE`, a standard header, is set to Janelia Workstation Large Volume Viewer
+    + `ORIGINAL_SOURCE`, a fairly standard header, is set to "Janelia Workstation Large Volume Viewer"
-    * That is the original name for the software, and we decided not to change this identifier.
+        * That is the original name for the software, back when it was only 2d, and we decided not to change this identifier.
-  + The x, y, z locations of the nodes are centered on the origin at export time because not all swc viewers can handle the large coordinates (Horta can).
+    + The x, y, z locations of the nodes are centered on the origin at export time because not all SWC viewers can handle the large coordinates (Horta can).
 The header field `OFFSET` gives the x, y, z offset needed to reproduce the original annotation location.
 The values are whitespace-delimited floating point numbers.
 Horta correctly handles this field during its own import and export; it will always use the field on export, but it doesn't complain if it's missing on import.
 If an swc reader ignores this header, the neuron will be of correct shape but shifted in space from its original location.
     + The color of the exported neuron (optional) is recorded in the header field `COLOR` as a comma-separated list of floating point RGB values ranging from 0 to 1.
-Other headers are ignored at import.
+    + Other headers are ignored at import.
 - The name of the neuron is not stored inside the swc file.
 However, when imported, the neuron will be named like the swc file.

 Here is an example swc file: